sophist0/delete_bot/README.md

 Basic bot that uses Selenium to drive Chrome or Firefox to delete all X replies older than a day.
 The point of using Selenium is while it is not as stable as using X's API it is free!!!!

-## requirements
+## requirements to run locally

     - linux
     - python3
     - selenium
-    - chrome or firefox (but firefox requires more setup, which I will not cover)
+    - chrome

 ## setup